 To help keep shelves stocked and lines moving along, retailers often hire seasonal workers for the holidays, often starting around the Black Friday kickoff.
 The National Retail Federation noted that in 2019, between 530,000 and 590,000 workers to meet the increased sales and product demands.
 In 2018, the number of additional seasonal workers added was 554,000.

-The Shift to Online
+The Shift Online for Black Friday Deals

 Like shopping trends in general, Black Friday deals have gone digital.
 Here are some stats about the impact that online shopping has had on this shopping day.